-There are a ton of hacks and how-to manuals out there about how to get the most airline miles and points and how to use them effectively.
-But if you’re just getting started, we’ll give you an easy-to-understand introduction to the concepts and basics of airline miles and points.
+There are many hacks and how-to manuals out there about ways to earn airline miles and how to use them effectively.
+But if you’re just getting started, we’ll give you an easy-to-understand introduction to the concepts and basics of airline points and miles.

-Once you’ve mastered the basics outlined here, you’ll quickly become more savvy with airline rewards.
+Once you’ve mastered the basics outlined here, you’ll quickly become savvier with travel rewards.

-Airline miles have a few different names, and you may be confused as to which one you actually want at this point in the game.
+Airline miles have a few different names, and you may be confused about which one you actually want at this point in the game.

 Don’t worry!
-Whether you are reading about airline miles, frequent flyer miles, or travel points, you’re basically reading about the same thing.
+Whether you read about airline miles, frequent flyer miles, credit card miles, or travel points, you’re basically reading about the same thing.

-When you get airline miles through an airline, those ‘miles’ don’t actually equate to physical miles.
+When you get airline miles through an airline, those ‘miles’ don’t equate to the actual number of miles you’ve flown.
 If they did, each ticket bought would get you another ticket back home for free, which wouldn’t be a very good business model for airlines.
-Even though they’re called “miles” they should actually be thought of as points.
+Even though they’re called “miles,” they should actually be thought of as points.

 Quick example: a flight from New York to San Francisco is roughly a 2,570-mile trip.
 When you fly it, you accrue that many miles towards your account.

-With airline rewards, you get miles through a specific airline after making a trip and signing up with their frequent flyer program, so any miles obtained will be recorded on your account.
+With airline rewards, you earn airline points or miles through a specific airline just by flying with them and signing up for their frequent flyer program.
+The number of airline miles obtained will be recorded on your account.
 After a certain amount of trips, you can redeem accumulated miles through that airline or one of its affiliates.

-When choosing which airline you would like to sign up with, you don’t have to stress too much about it because you can sign up for up to three alliances.
-Miles don’t expire as long as you have an open and active account — and don’t worry, to keep most accounts active you just have to not close them.
+Most airline miles don’t expire as long as you have an open and active account.
+To keep most accounts active you just have to not close them.

 If you sign up for an account after you’ve flown with that airline, it is possible to get the miles from old flights, but the grace period depends on the airline itself.

-Some will give you three months whereas others will give you up to a year.
+Some will give you three months, whereas others will give you up to a year.
 Don’t forget to do this!
-Once the grace period is gone, no amount of time on the phone will get you those miles on your account.
+Once the grace period is gone, no amount of time on the phone will get you those airline miles in your account.

 Credit Card Rewards

-You can have both and use both towards the same ticket.
-But don’t forget about the credit card annual fee!
-A lot of travel credit cards have an annual fee after the first year.
-Make sure your benefits outweigh the cost.
+Many travel credit cards have an annual fee after the first year.
+So, make sure your benefits outweigh the cost.

-There are three types of travel cards on the market right now that give travel rewards.
+There are three types of travel credit cards on the market right now that offer credit card miles.
 The types are: